katholt/srst2/README.md

 Story-behind-the-paper is here: http://bacpathgenomics.wordpress.com/

+Problems?
+Please post an issue here in github: https://github.com/katholt/srst2/issues.

-Problems? - Email drkatholt@gmail.com.
-For updates, join the srst2 google group https://groups.google.com/forum/#!forum/srst2.
+To be notifed of updates, join the srst2 google group at https://groups.google.com/forum/#!forum/srst2.

 Contents
 ----